-- IB: 38 (including core points) with 666 at HL|
+|IB:||38 (including core points) with 666 at HL|

-|Recommended:||It is highly recommended for candidates to have History to A-level, Advanced Higher, or Higher Level in the IB or any other equivalent.|
+|Recommended:||It is highly recommended for candidates to have History to A-level, Advanced Higher, Higher Level in the IB or any other equivalent.|

 Oxford University is committed to recruiting the best and brightest students from all backgrounds.
 We offer a generous package of financial support to Home/EU students from lower-income households.
 (UK nationals living in the UK are usually Home students.)

-These annual fees are for full-time students who begin this undergraduate course here in 2016.
+These annual fees are for full-time students who begin this undergraduate course here in 2020.

-& Isle of Man)
+(Channel Islands & Isle of Man)

-Living costs for 2016/17 are estimated to be between £970 and £1,433 for each month you are in Oxford.
+Living costs for the academic year starting in 2020 are estimated to be between £1,135 and £1,650 for each month you are in Oxford.
 Our academic year is made up of three eight-week terms, so you would not usually need to be in Oxford for much more than six months of the year but may wish to budget over a nine-month period to ensure you also have sufficient funds during the holidays to meet essential costs.
 For further details please visit our living costs webpage.

-A full loan is available from the UK government to cover tuition fees for students undertaking their first undergraduate degree*, so you don’t need to pay your tuition fees up front.
+A tuition fee loan is available from the UK government to cover course fees in full for Home (UK)/EU students undertaking their first undergraduate degree*, so you don’t need to pay your course fees up front.

-In 2016 Oxford is offering one of the most generous bursary packages of any UK university to those on a family income of £42,875 or less, with additional opportunities available to those from households with incomes of £16,000 or less.
-This support is available in addition to the government grants and loans.
+In 2020 Oxford is offering one of the most generous bursary packages of any UK university to UK and EU students with a family income of around £42,875 or less, with additional opportunities available to UK students from households with incomes of £27,500 or less.
+This support is available in addition to the government living costs support.
 See further details.